dthanhff318/dthanhff318/README.md

-- 👋 Hi am tizz
+- 👋 Hi am t1zz

 <!---
 dthanhff318/dthanhff318 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.